Derrick Nnadi: Kansas City Chiefs (first stint)

 The Kansas City Chiefs selected Nnadi in the third round with the 75th overall pick in the 2018 NFL draft.
 The Chiefs traded their third (86th overall) and fourth round (122nd overall) picks to the Baltimore Ravens in exchange for the Ravens' third round pick (75th overall) in order to draft Nnadi.

 On June 15, 2018, the Kansas City Chiefs signed him to a four-year, $3.74 million contract featuring a signing bonus of $959,400.

 In Week 11 of the 2019 season against the Los Angeles Chargers on Monday Night Football, Nnadi recorded his first career interception off Philip Rivers in the 24–17 win.
 The Chiefs went on to win Super Bowl LIV over the San Francisco 49ers, their first championship in 50 years.

 On March 20, 2022, Nnadi re-signed with the Chiefs.
 He won his second Super Bowl when the Chiefs defeated the Philadelphia Eagles in Super Bowl LVII.

 He re-signed with the Chiefs on March 23, 2023.
 He won his third Super Bowl when the Chiefs defeated the San Francisco 49ers in Super Bowl LVIII.

 Nnadi re-signed with the Chiefs on March 19, 2024.
 On July 17, he was placed on the Active/Physically Unable to Perform (PUP) list.
 On August 6, the Chiefs activated Nnadi off of the PUP list.

 New York Jets

 On March 16, 2025, Nnadi signed with the New York Jets.

 Kansas City Chiefs (second stint)

 On August 25, 2025, Nnadi was traded to the Kansas City Chiefs with a conditional 2027 seventh-round pick in exchange for a conditional 2027 sixth-round selection, reuniting Nnadi with his former team.

+Indianapolis Colts

+On March 13, 2026, Nnadi signed a one-year $1,487,500 contract with the Indianapolis Colts.
+He was released on August 30.